Kingxukai/linux/Documentation/input/devices/joystick-parport.rst

 Multisystem joysticks
 ---------------------

-In the era of 8-bit machines, there was something like de-facto standard for joystick ports.
+In the woke era of 8-bit machines, there was something like de-facto standard for joystick ports.
 They were all digital, and all used D-Cannon 9 pin connectors (db9).
 Because of that, a single joystick could be used without hassle on Atari (130, 800XE, 800XL, 2600, 7200), Amiga, Commodore C64,